Springe direkt zu Inhalt

 Linked subprojects

-The eight sub-projects cooperate with each other in different constellations: there are thematic and conceptual key terms that connect some of the sub-projects with each other: for example, creation (SP3, SP5, SP9), ideologies (SP1, SP6, SP8), questions of aesthetic representation (SP1, SP4, SP5, SP9) or scientific explanatory models (SP6 and SP7).
+The eight sub-projects cooperate with each other in different constellations.
+For instance, some of them are connected by shared thematic and conceptual concerns, such as creation (SP3, SP5, SP9), ideologies (SP1, SP6, SP8), issues of aesthetic representation (SP1, SP4, SP5, SP9) or scientific explanatory models (SP1, SP6 and SP7).

-Each sub-project is connected with two of the main topics, which also form the framework for annual conferences, lecture series and workshops.
+A) Aetiology and temporality; B) Aetiology and authority; C) Aetiology and literariness; D) Epistemology of aetiology.
+Each sub-project is assigned to two of these areas, which also provide the framework for our annual conferences, lecture series and workshops.

 Four main topics